davecate/monorepo_deployment_manual/README.md

 # Greetings, coder
 You've stumbled upon illustrated instructions for deploying your full-stack app using a monorepo with a front-end subdirectory and a back-end subdirectory.

+You can view the repo I used for this manual here: https://github.com/davecate/WeLoveMovies

+You can view the deployed app here: https://dc-welovemovies.vercel.app

 # Instructions
 Pre-requisites:
   - [ ] You have GitHub, Heroku and Vercel accounts.